kwameopareasiedu/react-simple-widgets/docs/list-view.md

         If specified and returns true, the options button for the item is disabled and a loading indicator is shown in its place.
-This is useful if some long-running operation is being carried out on the item
+This is useful if some long-running operation is being carried out specific list items

-    -   `items?: Array<[string, (item: any, itemIndex?: number) => void, IListViewOptionsConfirmation | boolean]>`
+    -   `builder: (item: any, itemIndex?: number) => Array<IListViewOptionItem>`

-        If specified, the widget handles the dialog display, item listing and calls the associated provider to handle the click

-        Each item is a three-element array consisting of the option label, the function to call when it is clicked and a confirmation object.
-The item and its index are passed to this function

-        _The third element of each array is an object with the signature `{ label: string, theme?: ConfirmDialogTheme }`.
-Specify this object if the option needs to be confirmed after it is clicked.
-The `label` is displayed as the confirmation message and the `theme` controls the appearance of the [confirmation dialog](confirm-dialog.md#api)_

-        _If no confirmation is required for the option, set the third element to `false`_
+        The options builder function.
+For each list item, the item and its index are passed to it and it must return the list of options for the item.
+The properties of an option item are:

+        -   `label: string`

+            The label of the option

-    -   `handleOptions?: (item: any) => void`
+        -   `onClick: (item: any, itemIndex?: number) => void`

-        This is specified when you want to handle what happens when the options of each item is clicked.
-It is passed the item on which the options is clicked
+            Called when the options is clicked.
+It receives the item that was clicked and its index

-    > If both `items` and `handleOptions` are specified, the widget will call the `handleOptions`, ignoring `items`
+        -   `confirmation?: any`

+            If specified, this is shown as a confirmation message when the option is clicked before `builder.onClick` is called

+        -   `confirmationTheme?: ConfirmDialogTheme`

+            The theme of the [confirmation dialog](confirm-dialog.md#api).
+This is ignored if `builder.confirmation` is not specified

 -   `onClick?: (item: any, itemIndex?: number) => void`